 So there you have it!
 These are just a few ideas to get you started as you select a border for your herringbone flooring.
 Whatever option you choose, we know your new floors will look amazing!

-6. Grouting The Tiles
+7. Grouting The Tiles

-After all of the tiles have been laid, it’s time to apply grout in order to fill any gaps between them.
+After all of the tiles have been laid, it’s time to apply grout to fill any gaps between them.
 Mix up a batch of pre-mixed grout according to the manufacturer’s instructions, then use a trowel or rubber float to spread it over the surface of the floor and into any crevices.

 Allow the grout to dry completely before walking on it.

-7. Finishing Touches
+8. Finishing Touches

-Once the grout has dried, you can add a sealant if desired in order to help protect your floor from moisture and dirt.
-Finally, apply furniture pads or felt feet underneath any heavy objects that may be placed directly on top of the tiles in order to prevent scratching or denting.
+Finally, apply furniture pads or felt feet underneath any heavy objects that may be placed directly on top of the tiles to prevent scratching or denting.
 With these steps completed, your herringbone floor is now ready for use!

-In Conclusion
+Conclusion

 FAQs